DoktorMike/pymario/README.md

-# pymario
+# PyMario

-This is a simple mario game showing the basics of PyGame
+This is a simple mario game showing the basics of PyGame.